Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Constrained Optimization

-\begin{proof} The optimal solution derived from the unconstrained Hamiltonian analysis yields a linear control profile increasing or decreasing to the terminal value zero (Lemma 2).
-In the case where the acceleration profile is linearly decreasing, we have $u_i(t)=a_it+b_i\ge 0>u_{min}$, for all $ t \in [t_i^0,t_i^m]$, implying that the constraint $u_i(t)-u_{min}(t)\ge0$ will never be activated.
-Thus, $\mu_i^b=0$, for all $t>t_i^0$ in \eqref{eq:17b}.
-The corresponding quadratic velocity profile \eqref{eq:21} is a parabolic function of degree 2 with y-symmetric axis located at $t_i^m$ in the speed-time profile.
-Applying the necessary and sufficient condition of optimality in \eqref{eq:21}, we get,

-Solving \eqref{eq:necessary}, we have the inflection point at $t=-\frac{b_i}{a_i}$ which corresponds to the vertex of the parabola of \eqref{eq:21}.
-Whether this point corresponds to the maximum or minimum of the \eqref{eq:21} can be determined from the sufficient condition of \eqref{eq:sufficient}.
-For $a_i<0$, we have a maximum at the vertex, giving rise to a concave quadratic profile.
-As the inflection point is located at $t_i^m$ and $v_{min}<v_i^0<v_{max}$, we have $v_i(t)>v_{min}$, for all $ t\ge t_i^0$.
-Therefore, for a CAV with linearly decreasing unconstrained optimal acceleration profile, the constraint $v_i(t)-v_{min}(t)\ge 0$ and $u_i(t)-u_{min}\ge0$ will not be activated.

-The second part of Lemma 3 can be proved following similar arguments.
-Due to space limitation the proof is omitted. \end{proof}
+\begin{proof} The optimal solution derived from the unconstrained case yields a linear control profile increasing or decreasing to the terminal value zero (Lemma 2).
+If the acceleration profile is linearly decreasing, we have $u_i(t)=a_it+b_i\ge 0>u_{min}$, $\forall t \in [t_i^0,t_i^m]$, implying that the constraint $u_{min}-u_i(t)\le0$ will never be activated.
+Now, applying the necessary condition of optimality in \eqref{eq:21}, we have $\frac{\partial v_i(t)}{\partial t} = a_i t + b_i=0$, which yields the inflection point at time $t=-\frac{b_i}{a_i}$ corresponding to the vertex of the concave parabola of \eqref{eq:21}, and equal to $t_i^m$ according to Lemma 1.
+As the inflection point of the concave parabola is located at $t_i^m$ and $v_{min}<v_i^0<v_{max}$, we have $v_i(t)>v_{min}$, $\forall t \in [t_i^0,t_i^m]$.
+This concludes the proof of the first part of Lemma 3.
+The second part of Lemma 3 can be proved following similar steps. \end{proof}

-\begin{customrem}{} The sign of the constant $a_i$ provides insight for the possible state and control constraint activation. \end{customrem}
+\textbf{Remark 1.} The sign of the constant $a_i$ provides insight for the possible state and control constraint activation.

+The following result provides the condition under which certain state and control constraints never become active.